webplatform/docs/apis/web_animations/AnimationTimingProperties/index.md

 ---
 title: AnimationTimingProperties
+readiness: 'Almost Ready'
+standardization_status: 'W3C Editor''s Draft'
+summary: 'The AnimationTimingProperties dictionary is encapsulates the timing properties of an AnimationNode so that they can be set in bulk (as in the constructor for Animation) or returned as a readonly snapshot (as in computedTiming).'
 tags:
   - API
   - Objects
   - Web
   - Animations
-readiness: 'Almost Ready'
-standardization_status: 'W3C Editor''s Draft'
-summary: 'The AnimationTimingProperties dictionary is encapsulates the timing properties of an AnimationNode so that they can be set in bulk (as in the constructor for Animation) or returned as a readonly snapshot (as in computedTiming).'
 uri: 'apis/web animations/AnimationTimingProperties'

 ---
-# AnimationTimingProperties

-## Summary
+## <span>Summary</span>

 The AnimationTimingProperties dictionary is encapsulates the timing properties of an AnimationNode so that they can be set in bulk (as in the constructor for Animation) or returned as a readonly snapshot (as in computedTiming).

-## Properties
+## <span>Properties</span>

 API Name
 :   Summary

 [delay](/apis/web_animations/AnimationTimingProperties/delay)
 :   The specified start delay.